FAQs about applying to the History M.A. & Ph.D. programs

 - Do I have to take the TOEFL or IELTS exam if my native language is not English?

-- What financial support does Brown offer its graduate students in the Masters program in History?
+- What financial support does Brown offer its graduate students in the 5th year MA program in History?

 - What financial support does Brown offer its graduate students in the Ph.D. program in History?